A Unified Geometric Space for Topological Alignment Between Transformer-Based Models and Human Brain Networks: Methods

-\bmhead{Brain-like Space Construction and Brain-likeness Score Calculation} The proposed Brain-like Space is defined as a seven-dimensional geometric space, and each dimension represents the graph-based similarity of a model attention head graph with each of the seven functional brain networks:
+The topological alignment space is originally defined as a seven-dimensional geometric space, and each dimension is the topological alignment of a model attention head graph with each of the seven ICNs:

 Within this unified space, each attention head of a model can be jointly situated and compared.
-To further quantify the degree of brain-likeness of a model in the Brain-like Space, the brain-likeness score is defined and calculated by summing the projection values of all attention heads in a model onto the first principal component axis of the Brain-like Space:
+To further quantify the degree of topological alignment of a model in the alignment space, the topological alignment score is defined as the sum of the projection values of all attention heads in a model onto the first principal component axis of the alignment space:

-where \(L\) is the total number of layers in the model, \(H\) is the number of attention heads per layer, \(s^{(l,h)}\) denotes the vector representation of the h-th attention head in the l-th layer within the Brain-like Space, and \(u_{\text{PC1}}\) is the unit vector along the first principal component axis of the Brain-like Space.
+where \(L\) is the total number of layers in the model, \(H\) is the number of attention heads per layer, \(s^{(l,h)}\) denotes the vector representation of the h-th attention head in the l-th layer within the alignment space, and \(u_{\text{PC1}}\) is the unit vector along the first principal component axis of the alignment space.